-a. return the location report trigger configuration in LocationReportConfiguration data type, as specified in clause 7.1.1.2.1.
+a. return the location report trigger configuration in LocationReportConfiguration data type, as specified in clause 7.1.1.2.1;

+and

+3. if errors occur when processing the request, respond to the VAL Server with an appropriate error response as specified in clause 7.1.1.5.